Should you always use a VPN?

 When should you turn off your VPN?

-While I recommend keeping your VPN on as often as possible, there may be cases when you actually need it off.
+While I recommend keeping your VPN on as often as you need to, there may be cases when you actually need it off.
 This includes accessing local content or devices.

 For instance, you may need to access streaming services that are unavailable in countries you’re virtually connected to.
 The same goes for various websites that may be geo-restricted elsewhere.
 You may also need to connect to devices on your local network, such as a printer.
 In such cases, it’s easier to just pause your VPN connection for some time.